 By the early 1980s, Soap Plant was Billy’s alone, and he moved the shop to Melrose Avenue.
 In this larger space, he added books, ceramics and unique jewelry to his ever-increasing stock, and Soap Plant’s eclectic array of items helped turn Melrose into an internationally recognized shopping destination.

 In 1995 Billy Shire moved his entire empire back to the neighborhood where it all began.
 The new (and current) location boasts over 6,500 square feet of retail space in a 10,000 square foot building, with a private backlot that hosts what Details Magazine calls “the best party in town”: La Luz de Jesus Gallery’s art openings on the first Friday of each month.

 As soon as you walk in the store, you will notice its massive collection of books.
-These books house a unique collection focusing on sci-fi and just straight weird stuff.
-I loved the section dedicated to steampunk as I am a huge fan of that style.
+These books have a little bit of everything, with a focus on sci-fi and just straight weird stuff.
+I loved the section dedicated to steampunk, as I am a huge fan of that style.

 The next best part of the store is their collection of action figures.
-I am a huge kid at heart, and I love to collect cool action figures and pop culture art pieces, so there was a lot I wanted as I walked these aisles.
+I am a kid at heart, and I love to collect cool action figures and pop culture art pieces, so there was a lot I wanted as I walked the aisles.

 As you travel to the back, the selection gets much weirder.
 There is an entire area dedicated to preserved bugs like scorpions and snakes, as well as crocodile heads and actual turtle shells.
 Not sure how this fits in, but it is unique.

 They also have a lot of fun masks in this area as well.
 I wish I could say I didn’t put them on, but I gave in and posed for a couple of pictures.